igraph/python-igraph/doc/source/community_detection_guide.rst

       :class-card: sd-card-hover card-deep-orange
       :shadow: sm

       **Overview:** This notebook covers various community detection algorithms available in igraph.
-It provides a detailed explanation these algorithms and when to use them.
+It provides a detailed explanation of these algorithms and when to use them.

    .. grid-item-card::  Test Significance of Community
       :link: community_detection_guide/test_significance_of_community